abacum-io/abacum-recruitment-test/backed-python/test-python-backend-engineer.md

 - [ ] Get the monthly balance for a specific month and a specific account ([example](support-files/example_data/output/october_account_77800000.json))

 A JSON response is returned.

-## Technical-questions

-- How long did you spend on the coding test?
-What would you add to your solution if you had more time?
-If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.
-- What was the most useful feature that was added to the latest version of python?
-Please include a snippet of code that shows how you've used it.
-- How would you track down a performance issue in production?
-Have you ever had to do this?
-- Please describe yourself using JSON.

 ## Presentation